-What Should I Know About Personal Injury Lawsuits in Tampa?
+What to Know About Personal Injury Lawsuits in Florida

 Most people have at least heard of personal injury lawsuits, maybe even have a strong opinion on one at some point in time.
 However, just reading about them in the news isn’t enough to prepare you, should you find yourself in the midst of one.

-If you are debating on whether you should file a personal injury case in Tampa, or you have received word that someone is coming after you with one, the first thing to do is call an experienced personal injury attorney.
-If you are considering bringing lawsuits or have any questions on lawsuits in Florida, no one will be better prepared to help guide and represent you than the personal injury lawyers at Burnetti, P.A., of Tampa.
+If you are debating on whether you should file a personal injury case in Florida, or you have received word that someone is coming after you with one, the first thing to do is call an experienced Florida personal injury attorney.
+If you are considering bringing lawsuits or have any questions on lawsuits in Florida, no one will be better prepared to help guide and represent you than the personal injury lawyers at Burnetti, P.A.

 However, it is wise to have a little knowledge ahead of time.
 For example, a personal injury case differs from a criminal case in that the criminal case is initiated in most cases by the government.
 A personal injury case is brought about by a private party, called the plaintiff, when they accuse the defendant of acting carelessly or negligently resulting in an injury or accident, causing harm to the plaintiff.